-likely.
-Figure 5a shows the number of matches as a function of $\tau$ .
-The solid gray line indicates the expected value of matches $E[k] = M(1 - e^{-\lambda\tau})$ under the null hypothesis.
+- 5 event matches in the data become too rare to be a reliable estimate of the actual probability of co-occurrences of DO events and volcanoes.
+For tolerances of a century or more, a direct climatic influence of even large volcanic eruptions becomes less likely.
+Figure 5a shows the number of matches as a function of τ .
+The solid gray line indicates the expected value of matches $E[k] = M(1 - e^{-\lambda \tau})$ under the null hypothesis.
 The gray (yellow) shading indicates the corresponding 90% (95%) confidence bands.
-For tolerances larger than 13 years, the data lie consistently above the 95% confidence band, and thus are unlikely to occur under the null hypothesis.
+For tolerances larger than 13 years, the data lie consistently above the 95% confidence band, and thus are unlikely to - 10 occur under the null hypothesis.
 The precise probabilities as calculated from Eq.
-4 are given in Fig. 5b, where .
-These correspondes to the state of the st

-5 to the p-values of the null hypothesis as a function of $\tau$ , and we see that the data lie below p = 0.01 for all tolerances larger than 13 years.
+4 are given in Fig. 5b.
+These correspond to the p-values of the null hypothesis as a function of τ , and we see that the data lie below p = 0.01 for all tolerances larger than 13 years.
 The results are also significant when considering the onset timings of the individual ice cores (colored curves).
-Further, the analytical results on the probability of event matches occurring under the null hypothesis reported in this Section and the previous one are accurate and robust to the (minor) deviations of our datasets data sets from the assumptions underlying the null hypothesis.
+Further, the analytical results on the probability of event matches occurring under the null hypothesis reported in this Section and the previous one are accurate and robust to the (minor) deviations of our data sets from the assumptions underlying the - 15 null hypothesis.
 This is shown in Fig. S6, where the analytical results are compared to direct Monte Carlo simulations where the actual observed DO onset and volcanic eruption data is used explicitly.